 Walt Disney's brilliance was that he understood the importance of characterization.
 Other animators of the time, had always developed characters that were mere supports for a comedy routine.
-However, Walt had the unique idea to infuse Mickey Mouse with a big personality.
+However, Walt had the unique idea to infuse Mickey Mouse with a larger than life personality.

 Walts other stroke of genius was to understand the importance of merchandising Mickey Mouse.
 Although merchandising is a commonplace concept today, he was really the first person in Hollywood to seize upon it.

-Walt was obsessed with product quality, so would only work with the best manufacturers to produce merchandise, as varied as Mickey Mouse figures, telephones, bicycles, watches, clocks, toy cars and more.
+Walt was obsessed with product quality, so would only work with the best manufacturers to produce merchandise, including Mickey Mouse figures, telephones, bicycles, watches, clocks, toy cars and more.

 You can see some of this original merchandise at the Walt Disney Family Museum.
-His merchandising efforts were so wildly successful, that they funded future movies.
-Merchandising is still a big part of the Disney story today.
+His merchandising efforts were so wildly successful, that they funded future movies, and merchandising is still a big part of the Disney story today.

 Mickey Mouse first appeared in Steamboat Willie, at the Colony Theater in New York, and Mickey Mouse's voice was done by Walt Disney.
 He was a fun, expressive figure and a ball of energy.
 The audience loved him.

 You can see some of the earliest drawings of Mickey Mouse, at the museum.